-9.1 Overall Impression (OI)
+9.1 Overall Impression (OI) (For Slopestyle Section by Section = Composition)

 Overall Impression Judging is different than traditional scoring where a point system is used.
 Overall Impression creates an environment that can adapt to the progression of snowboard and freeskiing, allowing the competitors to move the sports forward without any mandated trick requirements or restrictions.